kdchang/python-flask-cms-app/README.md

 # Python Flask CMS App
-This is a Content Management System(CMS) App build by Python Flask Edit
+This is a Content Management System(CMS) App build by Python Flask.

 ## Feature
 1. Oauth auth / auth